Some people view Facebook as a popularity contest. Having more friends means you’re seen by your peers as being more popular, right?

 Each person needs to decide their own parameters for unfriending.
 As a rule, focus on old school chums, old work colleagues, people you met on vacation, and random mutual acquaintances from years gone by.
 You won’t miss them, I promise.

-For a less drastic step, remember that you can hide Facebook friends instead of deleting them.
+For some unwritten rules regarding Facebook friend requests before you even accept them, check out our tips.
+And as a less drastic step, remember that you can hide Facebook friends instead of deleting them.

 Explore more about: Facebook, .